 This add’s a health hazard to your worksite or home as it’s a trip hazard and also means it get’s in your way during work.

-You could also accidentally cut through it with the multi-tool as well which could lead to further consequences, think about that.
+You could also accidentally cut through it with the electric tool as well which could lead to further consequences, think about that.

-With the major factor out of the way, let’s break down the two power variants of the oscillating multi-tool and by the end, you will have a clear idea of which version is right for you.
+With the major factor out of the way, let’s break down the two power variants of the oscillating multifuncion tool and by the end, you will have a clear idea of which version is right for you.

 Are you wanting to use the oscillating multi-tool every-day/a few times a week or will you only be using it for occasional jobs when the need arises?